whataboutpets/minimal-mistakes/_posts/rabbits/2018-04-03-can-rabbits-eat-asparagus.md

 There is a chance your bunny might not even like asparagus as it is listed as one of the [plants not usually eaten by rabbits](http://www.imustgarden.com/rabbit-resistant-plants){:target="_blank"}.
 We found some [accounts](http://www.binkybunny.com/FORUM/tabid/54/aft/108606/Default.aspx){:target="_blank"} that seem to confirm this statement.
 As every rabbit is different, just present it with a little bit of asparagus to find out.

-Before serving, give the asparagus a good rinse under running water.
+Before serving, give the asparagus stems a good rinse under running water.
 Then cut or snap the stalk into 1 inch (=2.5cm) pieces and mix them in with the leafy greens.
-Keep portions small, give a couple of pieces per rabbit per day.
+Keep portions small, give a **couple of pieces per rabbit per day**.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/FxncLO1gmek" frameborder="0"></iframe>